johnrearden/doggone-it/README.md

 ### GitHub Pages
 The website is deployed on Github Pages.
 The deployment procedure is as follows :
 - Navigate to the Github repository [www.github.com/johnrearden/doggone-it](https://www.github.com/johnrearden/less-is-more)
-- In the Github repository, navigate to the Settings tag.
+- In the Github repository, navigate to the Settings tag and select Pages
 - From the source section drop-down menu, select the Master branch.
 - The page should be refreshed with a message to indicate successful deployment.